madpiano/2019-432/README.md

 1. Complete the necessary software updates described below.
 2. Please read Karl W. Broman and Kara H. Woo's paper "[Data Organization in Spreadsheets](https://doi.org/10.1080/00031305.2017.1375989)" published in a special edition of *The American Statistician* dedicated to Data Science in 2018.
 A PDF version is available on our [References page](https://github.com/THOMASELOVE/2019-432/tree/master/references).
 3. Obtain (and read) Jeff Leek's short book "[How to be a Modern Scientist](https://leanpub.com/modernscientist)" (recommended price $10).
 We will expect you to have finished the book by mid-February, but there's nothing to stop you from reading it at any time.

+## Key Links

+### Available Now

+- The [Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md) will, when complete, serve as the final word for all deadlines and provide links for all deliverables.
+- Dr. Love's [book of 432 Course Notes](https://thomaselove.github.io/2019-432-book/) is now available.
+    - This is the principal textbook for the course, and will be updated as needed during the semester.
+- [Data and Code](https://github.com/THOMASELOVE/2019-432/tree/master/data-and-code) for the course are now available.
+- Readings and Supplemental Materials appear on the [References page](https://github.com/THOMASELOVE/2019-432/tree/master/references)

+### Coming Soon

+- The Course Syllabus.
+- The Slides Page, which provides links to materials for each class session.
+- Information on Deliverables, to include...
+    - Course Project information.
+    - Homework Assignments.
+    - Quiz Details.

 ## Software